PostHog/posthog.com/contents/handbook/people/hiring-process.md

 - Experience with relevant technologies (Python or similar, React or similar, something to do with big data is a bonus)
 - Has started a project from scratch, without outside help
     - Usually this manifests as having been the founder of a startup, or building an impressive side project.
 It can also be shown through a big project in the day job, but that requires a bit more digging.
 - Communication.
-Do they have written errors in their cover letter?
+Do they have writing errors in their cover letter?
 What does their online presence look like?
     - More so than other companies, all of our communication is written and public for the world to see.
 Good written communication is key.

 ### Interview 1 - Culture with James